laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/12_Send_checkOut_Mutation_with_GraphQL_as_an_Authorized_User.md

 # 12. Send a checkOut Mutation with GraphQL as an Authorized User

+## Summary

+In this lesson we learn how to how to send a mutation based on current data to check out pets.

+## Notes

 Once logged in, the user will be able to check out pets with a `checkOut` mutation.
 First we need to know which pets are available.

 We can do this by quering `allPets`.